hbux/ElancoRebatesProject/README.md

 **To-do**
 - [ ] Create UI for rebate submitted
 - [ ] Use local storage to save form data
+- [ ] Add functionality to analyse product image and match with a rebate

 **Additional features**
 - [ ] Add UI to all scaffolded pages